 How do you deal with difficult people at work?
 Tell us in the comments!

-how to deal with difficult people, how to deal with difficult people at work, how to deal with difficult coworkers, dealing with difficult people, difficult people at work, dealing with difficult people at work, how to handle difficult people at work, how to deal with people at work, how to deal with difficult people in the office, how to handle difficult people
+how to deal with difficult people, how to deal with difficult people at work, how to deal with difficult coworkers, dealing with difficult people at work, dealing with difficult people, difficult people at work, how to handle difficult people at work, how to deal with difficult people in the office, how to deal with people at work, how to handle difficult people